 Important – Do not leave burning candles unattended!

 Candles can be extremely dangerous when not handled correctly.
-According to the NFPA, fire departments respond to more than 10,000 structure fires started by candles every year.
+According to the NFPA, fire departments respond to more than 10,000 structure fires started by candles every year in the United States.

 - Candles should be secure within its holder and the holder should be made with non-flammable materials.